- Optimizely Web Experimentation

 - Use this call to check whether you are bucketed into the right variation:

-If you see the name (or ID) of your variation, then you are bucketed into the right variation.
+If you see your variation's name (or ID), you are bucketed into the right variation.

 If you see your experiment, are bucketed into the right variation, and can see your changes in the Visual Editor but not on your site, you likely have a timing issue.